 While disappointed, Council respects the Court’s decision to dismiss Council’s appeal.

-The decision means Council will be ordered to repay the approximately $3.79m that was being claimed by the plaintiffs.
+The decision means Council had to repay the approximately $3.79m that was being claimed by the plaintiffs and this was paid to the plaintiff’s lawyers on 29 May 2024.

 Council has not been ordered to repay $10m as inaccurately reported by some media outlets this week.